quixio/quix-samples/python/transformations/Threshold-Alert/README.md

 # Threshold alert

 [This project](https://github.com/quixio/quix-library/tree/main/python/transformations/Threshold-Alert) publishes messages when a certain numeric threshold is crossed.
-- It activates only once per threshold cross.
+- Activates only once per threshold cross.
-- It works on either side of the threshold.
+- Works on either side of the threshold.
 - The signal value doesn't need to be equal to the threshold value for the alarm to go off.
-- It keeps activating when the threshold is crossed (doesn't stop after it goes off the first time).
+- Keeps activating when the threshold is crossed (doesn't stop after it goes off the first time).
 - You can configure the time between checks to control the number of messages published.

 ![graph](Threshold_Alert.png?raw=true)